My GoodReads’ Star Rating: 3 stars out of 5, which means I liked it!

 The story, although a bit darker than my usual reading choices, was very good and I’m sure many readers of crime novels would enjoy it.
 There were several humorous one-liners that I thought were brilliant.
 They reminded me of Raymond Chandler’s one-liners.
 Here’s one of Mr McIlvanny’s: “He was one of those men who believe that baldness is a state of mind.
 He had parted his hair just slightly above his armpits and trained the strands to climb like clematis.”
 Ch29 P160.
 I laughed out loud at that one, and more were peppered throughout the story.

 Laidlaw (published in 1977) is one of three books in the series.
-I’ve decided that the stories are a bit too dark for me so I won’t be reading Books 2 and 3, however, I’m so pleased I read the first one.
-Thank you Mr Rankin for your suggestion.
+I’ve decided that the stories are a bit too dark for me (a measurement of eight on Artuccino’s Mystery to Thriller Temperature Gauge) so I won’t be reading Books 2 and 3, however, I’m so pleased I read the first one.
+Thank you Mr Rankin for your suggestion and Mr McIlvanny for writing it..